tacman/msgphp/docs/infrastructure/uuid.md

 # Universally Unique Identifier

-An overview of available infrastructural code when working with [UUID's][uuid].
+An overview of available infrastructural code when working with [UUIDs][uuid].

 - Requires [ramsey/uuid]